kounch/psxc_xpandr/README.md

 # psxc_xpandr
-A safe hack to expand and/or replace virtually games of a PlayStation Classic using a external USB drive, with no risk.
+A safe hack to expand and/or replace virtually games in a PlayStation Classic using an external USB drive, with no risk.
 Once you remove the USB drive and make a cold restart, the console works as if nothing was done.

 Features:
 * Minimal modification of PlayStation Classic internal storage